taskcluster/taskcluster-rfcs/rfcs/0191-worker-manager-launch-configs.md

 `static` worker pool configuration differs from the regular worker pool configuration in that it does not have any launch configurations.

-It is stored as `config.workerConfig`.
+It is currently stored as `config.workerConfig`.

-TBD: how to handle static workers in the context of launch configurations.
-Should they be excluded from this and kept as is, or should they also be changed to use launch configurations?
+To make it consistent with the rest of the worker pools, we would move it to `config.launchConfigurations` with a single launch configuration.

+Static workers could use new worker-manager API to check if their launch configuration is still active.

 ## Examples of weight adjusting